davidygp/IRS-CS-2019-04-27-IS1PT-GRP-ISSChatBot/README.md

 - Start chatting with NUS Stanley ChatBot.

-[ 2 ] To converse with NUS Stanley via Google Assistant
+[ 2 ] To converse with NUS Stanley via Google Assistant:

 - Speak to any of the project groupmates, permission must be given to your google account.